| CHAPTER D20 FAITH, WORKS, AND SALVATION |

 that Part B requires works, not works

 of the law.
-Because we’ve seen that faith alone comes into play only for
+Because we’ve seen that faith alone comes into play only for Part

-becomes clear what the word faith,
+clear what the word faith, which is

-B requires works, and b) faith alone applies only to Part A. The correct
+requires works, and b) faith alone applies only to Part A. The correct

 choice is that the word faith used in

-this chapter is Rahab’s faith – faith
+this chapter is Rahab’s faith – faith with synonyms attached.

-Ga 3:19
+Ga 3:19 is interesting

-is interesting because it says God never
+because it says God never wanted the law!

-Testament’s real value was in its ability to teach.
+was in its ability to teach.

 God was so upset with the false gospel of works of the law being spread by people

-like Peter (Ga 2:11,12) that He
+like Peter (Ga 2:11,12) that

-bad works of the law are.
+how bad works of the law are.
 For

-example, the observance of feast days is called “weak and beggarly” (4:9,10), and keeping the law is equated
+example, the observance of feast days is called “weak and beggarly” (4:9,10), and

-with walking in the lust of the flesh (5:16-18).
+keeping the law is equated with walking in the lust of the flesh (5:16-18).
+This is consistent with He 7:16 and Ro 8:7,8.

 And this helps explain why Ga 5:4 is true.
-If you think the works of the law justify you, you are going about trying to
+If you think the works

-establish your own righteousness.
-That will cause you to fall from the scepter
+righteousness.
+That will cause you to fall from the scepter of grace and end up

-of grace and end up under the First Testament Law of sin and death (as
+under the First Testament Law of sin and death (as discussed in Law and Grace).
+But, you protest, isn’t

-anything and everything that is a result of submissive obedience to God via His
+that is a result of submissive obedience to God via His word.
+That will often

-word.
-That will often include things specifically mentioned in the Bible.
-All
+include things specifically mentioned in the Bible.
+All of these works are the

-of these works are the product of a selfless sense of duty that is the result
+product of a selfless sense of duty that is the result of loving God and His

-of loving God and His church – and these works are now and will always be
+church – and these works are now and will always be required.

 Works of the law on the other hand, are